cindywongdev/DSA-practice/notes/data-structures.md

 * Hash Functions
     * takes a recognizable input and modifies it (hashes it) to produce an outcome (that is not necessarily recognizable)
         * like hashing a password
+    * takes a key (ex. string, int) for a data record (usually a key-value pair)
+        * returns an integer memory address or index in a table where that record can be stored
+        * basically, maps a key from the large pool of possible keys to a much smaller rang of possible indices in a hash table (so that info will be much quicker to find)
 * Collisions
     * when two pieces of info are placed in the same memory address
 * Linear Hash